honeyp0t/kieronsoundboard/README.md

+# KieronSoundboard

+This is a soundboard I made in react native a while back to mess with a friend.

+# Building and running

+Fuck if I know.
+Not sure if it even compiles in its current state.
+I had to hack around in node_modules to workaround some problems I think.

+# Create React Native App doc

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).